matsola/biofertilizer-report/casestudy.md

 A common problem when conducting case studies is environmental factors (like water, deficiencies/excess nutrients) that play in.
 Therefore, the trial compares two beds (experiment and control) in close vicinity with similar conditions.

-When gardening, one tries to manipulate a system so complicated that it is almost impossible to foresee a particular action's consequences.
+When gardening, one tries to manipulate a system so complicated that it is almost impossible to foresee a particular action's result.
 Parts of the system one can control to some extent, like water availability.
 Other parts of the system are harder to manipulate and understand how they relate, like temperature, sun exposure, bugs, pests, and soil microbiome, to name a few.
 Consequently, gardeners resort to gut feeling when making decisions based on previous experience, intuition, convictions, etc.

 The gut feelings of the producers and gardeners are relevant to this case study since not _everything_ is measurable, nor is _everything_ sent to a lab for analysis in this case study.
 Therefore, interviews were conducted with the producers and gardeners to capture these intangible dimensions of gardening.